 Telecoms veteran Gould was one of the first hires at O2’s predecessor Cellnet.
 He believes that Yboo’s “massively complex” underlying technology, which took six months to develop, makes it hugely attractive to would-be investors.

-As we reported earlier this year, Yboo captures multiple data points – from minutes used and texts sent, to local, international and premium rate numbers dialled, to mobile data and Wi-Fi usage – to build a picture of a user’s usage over time.
+As we previously reported, Yboo captures multiple data points – from minutes used and texts sent, to local, international and premium rate numbers dialled, to mobile data and Wi-Fi usage – to build a picture of a user’s usage over time.
 The app then offers up operators’ tariffs that closely match that usage.
 This can save consumers money while helping operators to better understand their needs, according to Gould.

 We spoke to Gould to find out more.